saimonhowlader/saimonhowlader.github.io/_posts/2016-06-28-Jekyll-Blog-GitHub-Pages-1.md

   languages (html, css, javascript).
 ---
 ### Preface:
-I purchased a personal domain name last summer and I wasn't doing ; I wanted to set up a small website with my contact information and a blog where I could document my work.
+I purchased a personal domain name last summer and I wasn't doing with; I wanted to set up a small website with my contact information and a blog where I could document my work.
 I also needed to brush up on frontend languages (html, css, javascript).

 ### Requirements:
 I started with a list of things I wanted to accomplish in this project.

-1. minimalist/brutalist design
+- minimalist/brutalist design
-1. zero javascript unless absolutely neccessary
+- zero javascript unless absolutely neccessary
-1. study best practices and semantic html (no div soup)
+- study best practices and semantic html (no div soup)
-1. a simple frontpage with contact info
+- a simple frontpage with contact info
-1. blog homepage with a list of posts
+- blog homepage with a list of posts
-1. clean and simple blog post design and layout
+- clean and simple blog post design and layout
-1. fluid design (a step up from responsive grids)
+- fluid design (a step up from responsive grids)
-1. easy to add content from a vanilla Chromebook
+- easy to add content from a vanilla Chromebook

 ### The solution: Jekyll + Github